-Smoking can be used by taking only one puff at a time and leaving plenty of time in between to judge its effects.
+Smoking can be done by taking only one puff at a time and then stopping to determine the effects.
 However, it’s virtually impossible to measure the amount of THC or CBD you consume when burning dry bud.
 With the most potent strains, even a single hit can be enough to push you past your limits.

-Even if you can measure out a precise amount to pack into a bowl or purchase pre-rolled joints, you can’t precisely measure the potency of each puff.
+Even if you purchase pre-rolled joints or measure out a specific amount to pack into a bowl, you can’t precisely measure the potency of each puff.
 Smoking isn’t exactly the most cost-efficient method, either, since you’ll likely be putting out the same joint and relighting it a number of times, resulting in quite a bit of waste.

 Microdosing via Vaping

-Some innovative products are surfacing that makes vaping a more reasonable choice.
-Some companies are starting to offer vape mods with built in vibrations that help control intake more carefully.
+Some new, innovative products are helping to make vaping a more reasonable choice.
+Some companies are starting to offer vape mods with built-in vibrations that help control intake more carefully.